hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 Output

-For each method, they will output the following statistical results and running time respectively, here is the output of SGQ for the above query example:
+For each method, it will output the following statistical results and running time respectively.
+Here is the output of SGQ for the above query example:

 ```
 Ground-truth : 124